 Monuments - Markers placed on or in the land.
-Metal pins not less than three-fourth (3/4) inches in diameter and 18 inches long or concrete monuments four (4) inches in diameter or square and three feet long.
+Metal pins not less than three-fourth (3/4) inches in diameter and 18 inches long or concrete monuments -four (4) inches in diameter or square and three feet long.

-National Pollutant Discharge Elimination System Permit (NPDES) - Authorized by the Clean Water Act,) this permit program controls water pollution by regulating point sources that discharge pollutants into waters of the United States.
+National Pollutant Discharge Elimination System Permit (NPDES) - Authorized by the Clean Water Act, this permit program controls water pollution by regulating point sources that discharge pollutants into waters of the United States.

-Non-cul-de-sac Street - A street with more than one end open to traffic or which may be opened in the future, such a stub street.
+Non-cul-de-sac Street - A street with more than one end open to traffic or which may be opened in the future, such as a-stub street.

-Non-Discharge Permit - Permit from the North Carolina Division of Water Quality to allow discharge of process wastewater onto the land (i.e., such as spray irrigation)
+Non-Discharge Permit - Permit from the North Carolina Division of Water Quality to allow discharge of processed wastewater onto the land (i.e., such as spray irrigation).

-Non-residential Subdivision - A subdivision whose intended use is other than residential, such as commercial or industrial.
+Non-residential Subdivision - A subdivision whose intended use is other than residential, such as commercial, institutional or industrial.
+Any subdivision lot whose intended use is for bona-fide farm activities, with no residential component, is included in this definition.

-Official Submission Date - The date of the meeting at which a plat is deliberated for approval.
+Official Submission Date -The date of the meeting at which a plat is deliberated for approval.